obsidiansystems/obelisk/lib/route/docs/introduction.md

     repoIdEncoder = reviewEncoder (unpacked . _Show) . unwrappedEncoder
 ```

-To keep things a little more organised, we factor out the `Encoder` for the `RepoId`, which does is
+We factor out the `Encoder` for the `RepoId` to keep things a bit more organised, which is more
-more general than the type signature suggests, but we're keeping things fixed for the moment.
-We
+general than the type signature suggests, but we're keeping things fixed for the moment.
+Pass this
-pass this `Encoder` as the first argument to `pathParamEncoder`.
-Finally we use the
+`Encoder` as the first argument to `pathParamEncoder` then use the `queryOnlyEncoder` to take any
-`queryOnlyEncoder` to take any query parameters and turn them into the `Map` we require.
+query parameters and turn them into the `Map` we require.

 This route changes to now have the following possible representation in the address bar: